mildeea/mildeea/README.md

 - 👋 Hi, I’m Mildred
-- 👀 I’m interested in web applications both front end and backend and devops and databases
+- 👀 Full-stack engineer: Typescript and Python
-- 🌱 I’m currently learning java
+- 🌱 PhD in Numerical Analysis
-- 💞️ I’m looking to collaborate on any web applications
 - 📫 How to reach me aduamoahmildred@gmail.com

 <!---